-Volunteer Impact partners work together to reduce isolation in seniors 75+ by increasing volunteer and service provider capacity through training events and volunteer training resources
+Volunteer Impact partners worked together to reduce isolation in seniors 75+ by increasing volunteer and service provider capacity through training events and volunteer training resources

-Volunteer Impact partners developed Seniors’ Isolation Fact Sheets including: Caregivers, Linguistic and Cultural Barriers, Low Income, Mental Health, Physical Health and Life Transitions.
-To access Fact Sheets click here.
+Volunteer Impact partners developed Seniors’ Isolation Fact Sheets including: Transitions; Linguistic and Cultural Barriers; Caregivers; Physical Health; Low Income; and Mental Health.
+Most are available in different languages.
+Click here to access Fact Sheets.

-Volunteer Impact partners will also deliver Training Events across Metro Vancouver, and host a regional conference in February 2019 to strengthen stakeholder connections, support systemic change and increase sector capacity.
-For a list of Training Events click here.
+Volunteer Impact partners also delivered Training Events across Metro Vancouver, and hosted a regional conference in February 2019 to strengthen stakeholder connections, support systemic change and increase sector capacity.

 For more information about Volunteer Impact, please contact Janet at firstname.lastname@example.org or 604-985-8713.

-Volunteer Impact project partners include: Family Services of the North Shore (lead agency), North Shore Neighbourhood House, MOSAIC, Burnaby Seniors Outreach, Seniors Services Society, 411 Seniors Centre Society and North Shore Multicultural Society.
+Volunteer Impact project partners included: Family Services of the North Shore (lead agency), North Shore Neighbourhood House, MOSAIC, Burnaby Seniors Outreach, Seniors Services Society, and North Shore Multicultural Society.